make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 # An approximation

-- If we simply Lerp the quaternions we actaully get an approximation of Slerp without the need to calculate $\theta$ and without the division-by-zero problem.
+- If we simply Lerp the quaternions we actaully get a descent approximation of Slerp without the need to calculate $\theta$ and without the division-by-zero problem.
 - We just need to normalize the Lerp